Oklahoma Layoffs — August 2019

 This is the third consecutive month of declining layoff activity.

-The data underscores a mixed picture for Oklahoma's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Oklahoma's labor market, with activity diverging between monthly and annual comparisons.
 The Utilities sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oklahoma.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oklahoma WARN notices, browse layoffs by state, or download the full dataset.